 In late December of 1951, scientist Eugene Aserinksy inadvertently discovered REM sleep on the second floor of Abbot Hall at the University of Chicago, effectively changing our entire understanding of how sleep works.
 In all years passed before then, the existence of Rapid Eye Movement was visible to the naked eye (under the non-naked closed eye), but it wasn’t until Aserinksy and his advisor Nathaniel Kleitman published the findings of their experiments in September 1953 that scientists understood that sleep wasn’t a simple passive activity — your brain is, in fact, very active while you sleep.
 The discovery of REM and it’s a subsequent correlation with dreaming launched breakthroughs in understanding the purpose of sleep (though we still don’t know it all).

-So, what is REM sleep, what does REM stand for, and what does it do for us?
+So, what is REM sleep and what does it do for us?

 REM vs Non-REM — The 5 Stages of Sleep

 What are the stages of REM sleep?
 Well, Rapid Eye Movement (or “paradoxical sleep,” as Keleitman called it) is actually just one of the five stages of sleep.
 In fact, it is so distinct from the other four stages of sleep that all of they all often get grouped together under the simplified name Non-REM Sleep (or NREM).
 The first four stages involve transitionary periods between shallow and deep sleep, but when REM kicks in, the brain experiences heightened activity and heart rate increases.
 Oddly, despite their numerical order, sleep does not actually progress linearly through the stages.

 Many scientists refer to the stages as two types of sleep, NREM & REM, and here’s how it all breaks down: